gliderkite/sr-cache/README.md

 ## Error handling

-As the last section, we are going to briefly talk about error handling and show how we can use the current APIs to signal that a background task raised an error (for example when querying the 3rd-party service to get the price of the electronic components).
+As part of the last section, we are going to briefly talk about error handling and show how we can use the current APIs to signal that a background task raised an error (for example when querying the 3rd-party service to get the price of the electronic components).
 Because the background tasks run asynchronously, we can expect our error handling to follow the same pattern.

 There are at least a couple of ways we could support error handling: